 Healthy gums are the foundation for a healthy mouth.
 Philadelphia dentist Dr. Pamela G. Doray spends considerable amount of time with her patients educating them on the importance of periodontal health and how it impacts the overall health of the body.

 Gum disease is one of the most common diseases among Americans, affecting as many as 3 out of every 4 adults.
+Not only is it bad for your oral health, sometimes even leading to tooth loss, but it is also bad for your overall health.
 Numerous studies have established a link between gum disease and chronic diseases like diabetes, stroke and heart disease.
 In addition, gum disease increases risks for pregnant women such as premature birth and low birth weight.

 Dr. Doray offers a strong periodontal health program that includes prevention, diagnosis, and treatment of gum disease.
 As a cosmetic dentist, Dr. Doray can also address cosmetic gum concerns such as a gummy smile which causes teeth to look short or asymmetrical in appearance.

 Causes & Symptoms of Gum Disease

 One of the leading causes of gum disease is a build up of plaque, a sticky substance that is constantly forming in the mouth.
 Plaque around the gum line and between teeth can be difficult to remove.
 Over time, plaque hardens and turns into tartar which can irritate the gums and lead to an infection resulting in damage to gum tissue and the underlying bone.
 The only to remove the plaque and tartar from hard to reach places is with regular dental cleanings at our Philadelphia dentist office.